Your basket is currently empty!

 For example, investing in early intervention programmes can help identify and treat mental health disorders at an early stage.

-The World Health Organisation has previously stated that nearly 1 billion people live with a mental disorder, 3 million people die every year from -related causes, and one person dies every 40 seconds by suicide.
+The World Health Organisation has previously stated that nearly 1 billion people live with a mental disorder, 3 million people die every year from alcohol-related causes, and one person dies every 40 seconds by suicide.

 These statistics reinforce the urgent need for increased funding and resources in the mental health sector.